 - A lower riffle crest elevation than designed to account for construction tolerance for placing rocks (too high would be a problem, so it is specified lower than design to provide a Factor of Safety) - The contractor will have their own principal nominated on-site ecologist to oversee the placement of the riffle.
-This helps to ensure the works are completed appropriately and to the project ecologist's satisfaction, but without scope for the Contractor to claim delays or additional costs from the principal due to the ecologist's direction onsite. - A hold point to liven the river with the engineer and on-site ecologist following completion of the riffle and a provision for adjustment and modification of the riffle prior to disestablishment (included in the schedule of prices and specification). - The use of visuals in the specification (example images and diagrams), as well as text, to avoid any ambiguity.
+This helps to ensure the works are completed appropriately and to the project ecologist's satisfaction, but without scope for the Contractor to claim delays or additional costs from the principal due to the ecologist's direction onsite.

+- A hold point to liven the river with the engineer and on-site ecologist following completion of the riffle and a provision for adjustment and modification of the riffle prior to disestablishment (included in the schedule of prices and specification). - The use of visuals in the specification (example images and diagrams), as well as text, to avoid any ambiguity.

-1.1111.6 ECOLOGICAL MONITORING OF SUCCESS
+1.6 ECOLOGICAL MONITORING OF SUCCESS

 The Council has a long-term ecological monitoring programme for the catchment, but this was supplemented by additional pre-construction aquatic ecology surveys.
 The primary objective of these surveys was to determine changes in ika communities before and after the weir replacement.
-This will allow the success of the remediation to be established and whether additional work is required to meet the project objective, as well as to inform future remediation of other weirs nationally.
-The secondary objective of the survey is to assess changes in habitat and stream health at the location of the constructed rock ramp, due to the construction of riffle habitat.
+This will allow the success of the remediation to be established and inform future remediation of other weirs nationally.